varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

   total bytes sent to the backend.

 %{X}i
-  The contents of request header X.
+  The contents of request header X. If the header appears multiple times in a single transaction, the last occurrence is used.

 %l
   Remote logname.
 Always '-'.